jcard0na/mearm/README.md

   - Used the color coding required by Ponoko
   - Added an M3 wrench for convenience

+This design has been further modified in order to:
+  - Accomadate edges on Adafruit servos
+  - An added version with numbered parts
+  - Added .dxf versions of both numbered and unlabeled files

 Please report any corrections by creating issues in this github project.